×

 Commercial applications

 At our current stage of development the potential applications of our technology are almost limitless.
-However, our commercial focus at this point is a fully developed ESTECH plant aimed at small and medium-sized companies, which today have access to electricity but cannot immediately electrify their production.
-The plant can be installed at combined heat and power (CHP) plants and waterworks, as well as any industrial production facility that emits CO2.
+However, our commercial focus at this point is a fully developed ESTECH plant aimed at small and medium-sized companies that have access to electricity but cannot electrify their production.
+The plant can be installed at combined heat and power (CHP) plants and waterworks, as well as any industrial production facility that emits CO2 to optimise their use of traditional energy sources with exhaust gas purification and CO2 capture combined with hydrogen production.
+The ESTECH technology is suitable for small and medium-size CO2 emitters but can be upscaled for large CO2 emitters where thermal energy is limited.

-A complementary technology to traditional amine-based carbon capture
+An alternative to amine-based carbon capture

 Transforming harmful compounds into valuable products